HHSAPCompSci2020/capstone-project-traffic-invaders/doc/GROUP 6 README - Traffic Invader.txt

 BackGroundManager.java: Manages variety of backgrounds.
 Picks and displays them.
-BackGround.java: Superclass of all backgrounds NormalRoad.java: Default background of program Sound.java : Handles music and sound elements
+BackGround.java: Superclass of all backgrounds NormalRoad.java: Default background of program DoubleRoad.java Same as NormalRoad, except has two lane dividers Sound.java : Handles music and sound elements